 Please see our trip advisor reviews here

 Mangersta Croft Holidays aim to give visitors a truly unique and affordable accommodation offer.
 The independence of self-catering facilities, available for short stay and nightly holiday lets.
 Family friendly, comfortable rooms which sleep up to 4 people per Wigwam® Glamping Pod and 2 people per Shepherd's Hut.
 The fun of a camping holiday but within the cosy warmth and shelter of a fully insulated, double glazed and heated camping pod with its own private en-suite shower and toilet.
-Guests can bring sleeping bags or there is the glamorous camping option to hire duvets, pillows, and towels for your stay.
+Guests can bring sleeping bags or there is the glamorous camping option to hire duvets, pillows, bed linen and towels for your stay.
 Both Wigwam® Glamping Pods are equipped with a double bed, a double sofa bed, a mini kitchen with sink, 2 ring hob, microwave and fridge, cooking utensils and crockery, table and chairs.
 The Shepherd's Huts are decorated in a delightful vernacular style and contain the same facilities as the Wigwams® (without the sofa bed).
 Uig Community Shop is located 5 miles away and is well stocked with fresh produce, household supplies, off-licence, fuel and launderette facilities.
-Uig Sands Restaurant, one of the best dining experiences in the Hebrides is a 5 min drive. with wonderful views across Uig Bay.
+Uig Sands Restaurant, one of the best dining experiences in the Hebrides is a 5 min drive with wonderful views across Uig Bay.

 The Wigwams® and Shepherd's Huts are located on a working croft where we keep a small herd of Aberdeen Angus cattle, Blackface sheep and grow fodder crops and vegetables.
 Our crofting activities are year round and vary across the year; April/May is a time to see new Spring Lambs and Calves; cropping and harvesting takes place in late summer.